Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 - The Management network will require the following changes:
   - Addition of the new CMN VLAN.
 This should be similar to the existing CAN configuration.
   - Termination of the new CMN VLAN on ports supporting NCNs.
-  - Addition of Customer-supplied CMN IP&#39;s to the managment switches to support routing.
+  - Addition of Customer-supplied CMN IP&#39;s to the management switches to support routing.
 - NCN workers, masters and storage will require the following changes:
   - Image support for CMN VLAN, addressing and routing.
 - CSI changes to support the new network and naming.